Summer '87

 Summer '87 was a various artists "current hits" collection album released in Australia in 1986 on the Polystar record label (Cat No. 830 674 1).
 The album spent two weeks at the top of the Australian album charts in 1987.
 It was available on vinyl, cassette and the new format (at the time) Compact Disc.
-It was the very first of these type of compilations that was available on CD in Australia.
+Two bonus tracks featured on the cassette & CD versions: You're Gonna Get Hurt (Jenny Morris) & Stay (Oingo Boingo).
+It was the very first of these types of compilations that was available on CD in Australia.